gianbottalico/IRProject/README.md

 IRProject
 =========

 A Free and Open Source images retrieval system for the Recommender Systems and Information Retrieval course of Free University of Bozen.

+The projects includes a utility, to locally backup and browse your flickr photos.

 Authors
 -----------------